MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-iot.md

 All differences showed in this post may disappear as time goes on because Windows 10 IoT Core is keep updating.

+## IoT Edge Support for Windows 10 IoT
+To learn more about IoT Edge support for Windows 10 IoT, please read more about "Operating Systems" in the Azure IoT Edge article [here](https://docs.microsoft.com/en-us/azure/iot-edge/support#operating-systems).

 ## Helpful resources
 * [Windows 10 IoT Enterprise](windows-iot-enterprise.md)